August’s Full Moon Anthem

-This song isn’t just about dancing.
-It’s about being lifted above the stress, above the noise, into that dream-state only the full moon can bring.
-It’s a community, a connection, a celebration.
+To me, this song isn’t only about dancing.
+It’s about being lifted above the stress, above the noise, and into that dream-state the full moon is famous for.
+This song and the full moon’s energy are perfect for celebrating community and connection.
 It’s soft breezes and open windows.
-It’s laughter echoing across the lawn while citronella candles flicker and someone’s blasting the boombox.

 The August full moon is often called the Sturgeon Moon, which brings a glow of harvest, harmony, and heat.
 It’s a moon for gathering.
-For grooving.
-For letting go.
+For grooving and letting go.

 So crank it up.
 Step outside barefoot.
 Spin slowly.
 Laugh loud.